David Letele: Personal life

 Letele is of Māori and Samoan descent.
-From an early age he endured a uniquely tough upbringing.
-His father, Dave, joined the Mongrel Mob at just 13.
+From an early age he endured a tough upbringing.
+His father, Dave, joined the Mongrel Mob at just 2 Years Old!
 Six years later, he became Auckland president.
 That troubled path led to six years in jail for armed robbery.
 Letele's uncle also spent half his life behind bars.
 Since their release they helped form a foundation – called Grace – to support families facing similar problems.

-But, at the time, Letele was forced to find his own way in the world.
-Not long ago Letele, who played professional rugby league in Australia and France, tipped the scales at a whopping 210 kg.
-His weight blew out after suffering difficult, lonely times in Australia.
-The problems stemmed from taking on two supermarkets, only for finance to bottom out.
-Close friend and former Selwyn College classmate, Duco promoter David Higgins, was concerned about Letele's health and offered him a lifeline on Parker's undercard.
-Having moved back to Auckland he's now doing everything possible to support his three sons.
+Letele became obese while he played professional rugby league in Australia and France.
+The heaviest he ever weighed was 210 kg.
+He has attributed his weight problems as stemming from suffering difficult, lonely times in Australia, during which he struggled financially.

+On the morning of 21 February 2024, Letele took part in a children's charity fun run in lower Queen Street in Auckland with Green Party MP and fellow Samoan community leader Efeso Collins.
+Shortly before 9:30 NZDT, Collins collapsed outside Britomart Station; 30 to 40 minutes' worth of attempts by on-site paramedics to revive him failed.
+Letele took part in a vigil immediately after Collins' unexpected death, and later thanked the efforts of parademics and off-duty police officers to save Collins' life.